ATTENTION: A humbling testament to both personal and national honor is to be found on the website of

 hi-res

 hi-res Uncle Bob's body was eventually taken from England and reburied in south Kansas City, Missouri, along with his father and mother.
-Through the years, my eldest son and later my father would join them at that place in final repose.
+Through the years, Bob's father Ross, his mother Ruby, my eldest son Scott Martin, and later my father George Martin would join Uncle Bob at that place in final repose.
+Bob's sister Dorothy Elizabeth Martin (my own Mom) died in early 2013 (age: 97) and is buried next to her brother, her father Ross Crutcher, her mother Ruby Crutcher, husband George L. Martin, and my first son, Scott Robert Martin (born 19630512 died 19831009).

 "OH, I HAVE SLIPPED THE SURLY BONDS OF EARTH, AND DANCED THE SKIES ON LAUGHTER-SILVERED WINGS..."